 There are a number of options.
-The most common glazing is regular picture glass, but there is also non-glare glass, conservation glazing, museum glass, and acrylic glazing.
+The most common glazing is regular picture glass, but there are also non-glare glass, conservation glazing, museum glass, and acrylic glazing.

-One should keep in mind the significance of the location of the frame relative to any natural or strong light sources or windows in determining which type of glass to use.
+You should keep in mind the location of the frame relative to any natural or strong light sources or windows when determining which type of glass to use.
 If you want to keep the color of your art from fading, U.V. glass is essential.

-Regular Picture Glass is strong, not easily scratched, and by far the most popular and inexpensive option.
-It protects the art fairly well, and even has some UV protection.
+Regular Picture Glass is strong, not easily scratched, and the most popular and inexpensive option.
+It protects the art fairly well and has some UV protection.
 Regular glass is also easy to clean.

-For artwork hanging in front of a window, you may want non-glare glass which is finished to diffuse reflected light.
-This gives the glass surface a matte finish, says Tru Vue.
+For artwork hanging in front of a window, you may want non-glare, matte-finish glass which diffuses reflected light.

-A disadvantage to non-glare glass, which was noted online in Estrella Fine Art, Glass in Picture Framing 101, is that it’s best to view the framed artwork from directly in front of it.
-This type of glass distorts the view of artwork when viewed from any angle, especially because of reflected light.
+A disadvantage to non-glare glass is that it distorts the artwork when viewed from any angle, especially because of reflected light.

-Conservation glazing filters out more than 97% of harmful U.V. rays.
-Because of the glazing, your artwork is significantly protected from “pollutants,” according to ehow.com.
+Conservation glazing filters out and pollutants.
 It is expensive, but it reduces possible damage to your artwork.

-Another popular type of “glass” which comes 2nd behind regular picture glass is acrylic glazing, commonly called 'Plexiglas' (actually a brand name).
-Reasons why acrylic glazing is so popular, according to ehow.com, are that it’s much lighter than glass, it’s very difficult to break, it blocks 99% of the damaging UV, and it’s available in both regular and non-glare forms.
+Another popular type of “glass” is acrylic glazing, commonly called “Plexiglas”.
+Acrylic glazing is much lighter than glass, it’s very difficult to break, it blocks 99% of the damaging UV, and it’s available in regular and non-glare forms.

-Disadvantages of acrylic glazing are that it scratches easily, and it is expensive because it is considered “higher quality” than regular glass.
-Also, because it is made of plastic, regular glass cleaners will make the surface foggy, and even a paper towel will easily scratch this surface.
+Disadvantages of acrylic glazing are that it scratches easily, and it is expensive.
+Also, because it is made of plastic, regular glass cleaners will make the surface foggy, and even a paper towel will scratch this surface.
 A soft cloth and a special cleaner are needed for acrylic glazing.

-For “loose media” such as charcoal or pastel, Plexiglass may not be the best choice since it could build up a static charge which will attract the pigment particles off the paper.
-Using real glass helps to prevent this.
+For “loose media” such as charcoal or pastel, Plexiglass may not be the best choice since it can build up a static charge which will attract the pigment particles off the paper.

-Another important point about the glass used in picture framing is that it is necessary to create air space between the glazing and the art itself, which is the main reason for choosing a mat or spacer bars to separate the art from the glazing itself.
+Another important point about the glass used in picture framing is that it is necessary to create air space between the glazing and the art itself.
+This is the main reason for choosing a mat or spacer bars to separate the art from the glazing itself.

-Of the choices available in protecting framed items, the products that are available help reduce the amount of fading, but no product will eliminate fading.
-As we have seen, each type of glass has its pluses as well as its minuses.
+The products that are available help reduce the amount of fading, but no product will eliminate fading.